Beat the heat with a Las Vegas pool!

 Influence is one of the more underrated and affordable dayclubs on the Strip.
-The eye candy isn’t as strong as other pool parties, but that’s what you get with free admission.
+The eye candy isn’t as strong as other pool parties, but that’s what you get with lower-than-average prices.
 Cabanas are colorful, modern and comfortable.

 Hotel Pool: Cabanas start at $50

 While most hotel pools are relatively secluded between hotel towers, the Luxor’s pool deck is the first thing you see when walking in from the parking garage.
 It’s expansive, scenic and quiet during the week.
 The pool is traditionally home to Temptation Sundays, a party marketed toward the LGBTQ community in the summer.
 However, it’s currently on pause during the 2020 pandemic.

 The M Resort

 Dayclub: Daylight (daybeds start at $150, cabanas start $500)

-Topless Pool: Moorea Beach Club (free for women, prices begin at $20 for men)
+Topless Pool: Moorea Beach Club (call for latest rates)

 A true spectacle.
 Mandalay Bay Beach features a sandy beach, large wave pool and winding lazy river.
-Concerts by national acts are held at night during the summer, but are on hold for 2020.
+Concerts by national acts are usually held at night during the summer, but are on hold for 2020.
 Neighboring Moorea Beach Club is a bit more sophisticated than other topless pools.
 The Daylight party spot is separate from the main pool complex and has its own parking.
 It’s back open as of July 2 (like all pools at Mandalay Bay) with no live performances and daybed/cabana reservations required.

 Hotel Pool: Daybeds (starting at $50) and cabanas (starting at $100) are available to non-hotel guests

-The main pool deck is a sprawling and busy attraction.
-It’s a magnet for families with kids, but the lazy river is a welcome escape.
+The main pool deck is a sprawling magnet for families with kids, but the lazy river is a welcome escape.
 Wet Republic is right next store with long TSA-style security checks just to get in the door.
 Wet Republic underwent a massive renovation for the 2020 season, but is now operating in a more reserved and less-crowded lounge-like format due to COVID-19.
 No big-name DJ headliners for now.
 Daybed, table or cabana reservations are required.

 Hotel Pool: Reserved lounge chairs (starting at $35) and cabanas (starting at $300) are available to non-hotel guests